AI researcher, inventor, entrepreneur, philosopher, musician, transhumanist, futurist, free software author, demo scene coder.

 My name is Eray Özkural.
 I am a computer scientist with a deep interest in artificial intelligence.
 I have written my PhD thesis on the subject of parallel data mining.
 I am also a philosopher advancing a new form of positivism, and digital philosophy.
 My research interests include artificial intelligence, artificial general intelligence, algorithmic information theory, machine learning, data mining, cognitive architectures, theoretical neuroscience, parallel computing, compiler design, computer architecture, computer graphics, philosophy of mind, philosophy of science, philosophy of mathematics, philosophy of language, and digital physics.
 You may find some of my publications here.
 I received the Kurzweil Best AGI Idea prize in 2015 for my theoretical work on general-purpose machine learning.

 I am the inventor of Heuristic Algorithmic Memory, which is a long-term memory system for Artificial General Intelligence.
 It solves one of three grand AI challenges that the founder of algorithmic information theory and inventor of universal induction Ray Solomonoff formulated.
-Some other researchers have been inspired by my work and call the approach "Bayesian Program Learning", you might have seen it in the news, it will be the next revolution in AI after "deep learning".
-I have designed a powerful parallel AGI system called the examachine for scientific and engineering tasks which addresses all three challenges laid out by Solomonoff and extends his designs.
+Some other researchers have been inspired by my work and call the approach "Bayesian Program Learning", you might have seen it in the news.
+The general approach I used, of combining general-purpose learning with efficient updates of program distributions, is likely to be the next revolution in AI after "deep learning".
+I have designed a parallel AGI platform called the examachine for scientific and engineering tasks which addresses the AI challenges laid out by Solomonoff and extends his designs of an extremely powerful AI system.
 I have invented an FPGA virtualization scheme for Global Supercomputing, Inc. which was developed much further by colleagues and internationally patented.
-I have also invented a new energy based currency, which can drive green energy proliferation.
+I have also invented a new energy based cryptocurrency which can drive green energy proliferation, as well as an alternative blockchain technology to enable it.

 I am a transhumanist with positivist, social, democratic, ultra-progressive views.
 I write articles for Humanity+ magazine from time to time.
 I founded "AI Philosophy" mailing list with Marvin Minsky and many AI enthusiasts in year 2000 as a continuation of comp.ai.philosophy, it is one of the oldest transhumanist communities in existence.
 The later facebook group is an extension of the same community.
-I am also a moderator of the popular Artificial Intelligence community on google+ (200K members).
 I coined the term "scientific transhumanism" to denote my particular, positivist approach to transhumanism.
 I think that we can improve man in every conceivable way.
 I strive to make mankind not just smarter, stronger, faster, and living longer, but also better.
-This definition was used in a recent BBC documentary where I also appeared -- but the presenter chose to pretend most of my words were his for some reason.
 I also think that it is possible to transcend the fragile flesh that severely limits our existence.

 I try to lead a life of contemplation, but I reject a humorless existence.
 I follow my passions, wherever it may lead to.